-Jambalaya Festival , held each Memorial Day weekend in Gonzales.
+Your senses will lead you straight to the Jambalaya Festival , held in Gonzales, the Jambalaya Capital of the World.
 This family-friendly event features World Champion Jambalaya served throughout the weekend.
-Yet there’s far more to this festival than the savory tastes of Louisiana’s most famous dish.Your senses will lead you straight to the
+Yet there’s far more to this festival than the savory tastes of Louisiana’s most famous dish.

 If you’re looking to experience the one-of-a-kind culture of southern Louisiana all in one place, stop by the Gonzales’ Jambalaya Festival.

 Ascension Parish is home to a variety of art and artists.
 One of the region’s most famous artists is Alvin Batiste, a self-taught folk artist whose work has been critically acclaimed.
 Explore Alvin’s art in his own studio and frame shop, where you might catch him working on his next masterpiece.

 Start off your day with a game of golf at Pelican Point Golf Course in Gonzales, an 18-hole, British-style design—with Louisiana flair, of course.
-Play your way through what was once a sugar cane farm, taking in all the natural splender as you try to keep your score down.
+Play your way through what was once a sugar cane farm, taking in all the natural splendor as you try to keep your score down.

 After a round of golf and some time spent browsing over 60 shops at Tanger Outlet Center or the Cajun Village in Sorrento, Acadian homes turned specialty shops with a Coffee House and two live alligators you can see for free!
 (Big Boy and Nubby)